LukasBombach/LukasBombach.github.io/_posts/2015-04-06-videos-with-node-webkit.md

 ### Linux

-Unfortunately Linux is not fully supported—*yet*.
+Unfortunately Linux is not fully supported—**yet**.

 ## Set up your project

-Once you have extracted nw.js and installed WebChimera you can start creating your actual application.
-First, create a `package.json` in you project root as follows:
+Once you have extracted nw.js and installed WebChimera we can start creating a simple video player.
+First, create a `package.json` in your project root as follows:

+### On OS X

 {% highlight javascript %}
 {
-  "name": "nw-webchimera",
+  "name": "nw-webchimera-demos",
   "main": "app://host/index.html",
+  "chromium-args": "--load-plugin=plugins/WebChimera.plugin",
   "webkit": {
     "plugin": true
   }
 }
 {% endhighlight %}

+### On Windows

+{
+  "name": "nw-webchimera-demos",
+  "main": "app://host/index.html",
+  "chromium-args": "--load-plugin=plugins\\npWebChimera.dll",
+  "webkit": {
+    "plugin": true
+  }
+}

-This contains 2 important settings.
-Let's look at
+This contains 3 important settings.
+Let's start by looking at

 {% highlight javascript %}
+"chromium-args": "--load-plugin=plugins/WebChimera.plugin", // plugins\\npWebChimera.dll on windows
 "webkit": {
   "plugin": true
 }
 {% endhighlight %}

-first.
-This setting will make `nw` look for plugins in the `plugins` folder of your project and ultimately load `WebChimera`.
-This is not required for Windows applications at this point, but if you want to ship cross-plattform applications you should do this.
+These 2 settings will make nw actually load WebChimera from your plugins directory.
+Without these settings the player embedded in your application won't load.
 Secondly

 {% highlight javascript %}
 "main": "app://host/index.html",
 {% endhighlight %}

+using the `app://` protocol will enable nw to load files from your local file system.
-will enable `nw` load files locally.
-This will be important when we implement the interface for the video player using QML, since we wil put the QML code in a separate file that `nw` needs to load from the file system.
+This will be important when we implement the interface for the video player using QML, because we will put the QML code in a separate file that `nw` will load from your disk.

 ## Instantiate video player